 My Beet and Arugula Salad with Goat Cheese is the perfect light and nutritious dish!
 Earthy beets are paired with creamy goat cheese and a refreshing vinaigrette in this delicious salad.

 My Beet and Arugula Salad with Goat Cheese is the perfect light and nutritious summer dish.
 The key to making salads interesting and tasty is to add a variety of ingredients with different colors, textures and flavors.
-When I saw some lovely red and golden beets at my local market, I was inspired to create this dish.
+When I saw some lovely red and golden beets at my local market, I was inspired to create this tasty salad.

 Beets- Nutritional Powerhouses